Coffeemaker

 A coffeemaker, coffee maker or coffee machine is a cooking appliance used to brew coffee.
 While there are many different types of coffeemakers, the two most common brewing principles use gravity or pressure to move hot water through coffee grounds.
 In the most common devices, coffee grounds are placed into a paper or metal filter inside a funnel, which is set over a glass or ceramic coffee pot, a cooking pot in the kettle family.
 Cold water is poured into a separate chamber, which is then boiled and directed into the funnel and allowed to drip through the grounds under gravity.
 This is also called automatic drip-brew.
-Coffee makers that use pressure to force water through the coffee grounds are called espresso makers, and they produce espresso coffee.
+Coffee makers that use pressure to force water through ground coffee are called espresso makers, and they produce espresso coffee.

 Types

 Drip coffeemaker

 The first non-electric drip coffee maker, using notebook paper as the precursor to the paper coffee filter, was developed by German entrepreneur Melitta Bentz in 1908.
 The same year, she founded the Melitta brand, specializing in coffee and coffee-making products.